spring-attic/scripted-alpha/README.md

 On the left hand side is a traditional navigator for opening different files.
 Above the editor is a breadcrumb, hover over a component to see other files in that directory.

-The editor does support a degree of customization, see the section in the [User Guide](//TODO LINK//.
+The editor does support a degree of customization, see the section in the [User Guide](//TODO LINK//).

 # Further reading

 - [FAQ](https://github.com/SpringSource/scripted/wiki/FAQ)
 - [Architecture](https://github.com/SpringSource/scripted/wiki/Architecture)

-# What is the focus for Scripted during the next few weeks/months?
+# What's next for Scripted?

 //TODO DETAILS//
 sidepanel